Actual radio image of a black hole (Source: here)

 Â

 The two theories also have very different prescriptions for how we should view the world.
-Quantum Theory says the speed and position of particles can never be pinpointed with accuracy, because entities are so small that merely by observing them, we change them or move them or in other ways alter them.
+Quantum Theory says the speed and position of particles can never be pinpointed with accuracy, because entities are so small that by merely observing them, we change them or move them, or in other ways alter them.
 This is known as the Heisenberg Uncertainty Principle.

 Â